To donate to our department, please visit our donation page:

 Funds given to support undergraduate students are used for purposes such as those listed below.

-- Communication Student Association (Lambda Pi Eta) —$100-1,000 supports the activities of the Communication Student Association (Lambda Pi Eta).
+- Lambda Pi Eta —$50-500 supports the activities of the Communication Student Association (Lambda Pi Eta), and provides needed new member scholarships.

 - Student Awards – $200 supports the annual undergraduate Distinguished Scholar and Making a Difference awards, given out to worthy students in the department.